Periodicity Schedule

 - DSHS Laboratory Checklist for THSteps Medical Providers (PDF)

-- The DSHS Remote Data System allows providers to access results and in some cases, enter and submit patient data electronically.
-Results are available for the following:
+- DSHS Remote Data Systems allows providers to access results and in some cases, enter and submit patient data electronically.
+Results are available for:

 - Newborn Screening (NBS) tests